 Ranked in the top 10 most beautiful campuses in Britain (The Telegraph), the University of Birmingham is a truly special place to study.

 The University is a member of the Russell Group and was founded more than 100 years ago.
-Its 250-acre Edgbaston campus, which lies 4.8 km south-west of the city, reflects this sense of history.
+Its 250-acre Edgbaston campus, which lies 4.8 kilometres south-west of Birmingham’s city centre, reflects this sense of history.